MartinBoeckling/WildfirePredictionSTKG/README.md

 - XGBoost
   - The classification algorithm used for the wildfire detection
   - The script for XGBoost is present in the [following script](wildfirearea\modeling\extragboost.py)
+## Used OpenStreetMap data
+An overview of the used OpenStreetMap data tags can be found under the [following document](wildfirearea/OSMTags.md)
 ## Code Structure
 In the following list the structure of the repository with the associated files are highlighted.
 - Data Understanding